 Additionally, low interest rates around the world have increased the attractiveness of U.S. Treasuries.
 This places a ceiling on how high interest rates can rise in the short run.

 Fed Funds Rate

-The Federal Reserve has been raising interest rates slowly but steadily since 2015.
+The Federal Reserve has put its interest rate hikes on pause.
 Of the Fed’s two mandates, full employment and stable inflation, only the former has unequivocally been on track to achieve long-run targets.
-However, inflation appears to be accelerating, suggesting that the Fed will continue to tighten monetary policy.
+However, inflation appears to be accelerating, creating a challenging environment for Fed policy.